ipfs/ipfs-docs/docs/concepts/glossary.md

 The Mutable File System (MFS) is a tool built into IPFS that lets you treat files like a normal name-based filesystem.
 You may add, edit, and remove MFS files while all link updates and hashes are taken care of for you.
 [More about MFS](https://docs.ipfs.io/concepts/file-systems/#mutable-file-system-mfs)

+### Multibase

+Multibase is a protocol for disambiguating the encoding of base-encoded (e.g., base32, base36, base64, base58, etc.) binary appearing in text.
+In IPFS it is used as a prefix specifying the encoding used for the remainder of the CID.
+[More about Multibase](https://github.com/multiformats/multibase#readme)

+### Multicodec

+Multicodec is an identifier, indicating the format of the target content.
+It helps people and software to know how to interpret that content after the content is fetched.
+In IPFS it is backed by an agreed-upon codec table.
+It is designed for use in binary representations, such as keys or identifiers (i.e [CIDv1](#cid)).
+[More about Multicodec](https://github.com/multiformats/multicodec#readme)

+### Multihash

+Multihash is a protocol for differentiating outputs from various well-established hash functions, addressing size + encoding considerations.
+It is useful to write applications that future-proof their use of hashes, and allow multiple hash functions to coexist.
+[More about Multihash](https://multiformats.io/multihash/).

 ### Multiformats

 The Multiformats project is a collection of protocols that aim to future-proof systems today.
 A key element is enhancing format values with self-description.
 This allows for interoperability, protocol agility, and promotes extensibility.
 [More about Multiformats](https://multiformats.io/) and [Multihash](https://multiformats.io/multihash/)